-Step 3 Create a new firewall rule:
+Step 3 Create a new firewall rule.

 Click Enabled.
 Enter a name (ichat1).
 Click Allow.
 Next to Source. select WAN under interface.
-In the first box. enter an .
+In the first box. enter an \.
 Leave the second box empty.
-Next to Destination. select LAN under interface.
-Enter the IP computer you are running iChat from.

-Address of the
+Next to Destination, select LAN under interface.
+Enter the IP Address of the